tsaleksiev/roadpass-digital/README.md

 - **Rate limiting** - add `rack-attack` to throttle the create endpoint
 - **Add DELETE endpoint** - soft deleting using `deleted_at` so trips can be archived rather than permanently removed.
 - **Configurable cache TTL** - cache expiry is currently hardcoded to 5 minutes, could be moved to an environment variable
+- **Cache key sanitization** - The current `cache_key` includes the entire `query_params` hash.
+If an user passes random parameters like ?api_key=123&timestamp=999, it will create a new cache entry in Redis.
+An attacker could spam the API with random parameters to fill up Redis memory (Cache Exhaustion Attack).
+We should whitelist only the parameters that actually change the result.